Table of Contents

 The severity of bulimia and what type of treatment you should seek will depend on how frequently compensatory behavior occurs.

-Compensatory behavior in bulimia nervosa can include:
+purging in bulimia nervosa can include:

 - Vomiting